-The EIS should provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the MGOPD at a local and regional level.
+The EIS should provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the project at a local and regional level.
 Similarly, sufficient information should be provided to make an independent assessment of how transport used by the project will impact on environmental values.
-In both cases, the impacts along the whole length of each affected route should be discussed and measures proposed to avoid or mitigate the impacts.
+In both cases, the impacts along the whole length of each affected route should be discussed and measures proposed to avoid or mitigate the impacts, including the protection of the safety and efficiency of the state-controlled road network.